aabiddanda/aabiddanda.github.io/notes.md

 ## Statistical/Population Genetics
 ### [Moran Model deviations under large sample-size](https://github.com/aabiddanda/Cannings_Model_Approximations/blob/master/pdf/derivation.pdf)

 One of my first mini-projects in grad school was looking at how the Moran model behaves under large sample sizes relative to the population size.
-It was a really fun way to get some theoretical insight into the coalescent process and the limiting behavior of such discrete models.
-If interested in the code to reproduce any of the figures, you can find the code here in this [repository](https://github.com/aabiddanda/Cannings_Model_Approximations)
+It was a really fun way to get some theoretical insight into the coalescent process and the limiting behavior of discrete models.
+If interested in the code to reproduce any of the figures, you can find the code here in this [repository](https://github.com/aabiddanda/Cannings_Model_Approximations).
+This work was heavily inspired by the work of [Bhaskar, Clark, and Song](https://www.pnas.org/doi/full/10.1073/pnas.1322709111) as I was starting my PhD.

 ## Genetics & Society